ramo16/instanceLaunchOpenStack/README.md

 		$ git clone https://git.openstack.org/openstack-dev/devstack
 		$ cd devstack

-The devstack repo contains a script that installs OpenStack and templates for configuration files Create a local.conf
+The devstack repository contains a script that installs OpenStack and templates for configuration files Create a local.conf

 ### Create a local.conf file with 4 passwords present at the root of the devstack